zarra-em/slow-bloom/content/recipes/baking/chocolate chip cookies.md

 **BOWL 2: SMALL BOWL**
 - **1 egg** (room temp if your heart desires. i always take out that little white thing—fun fact its called the chalaza, pronounced kəˈleɪzə/kuhˈ-lay-zuh)
-- **1 egg yolk** (the fat from the yolk has an emulsifying effect which limits gluten from forming rigid networks. this makes the dough tender and the cookies chewier)
+- **1 egg yolk** (the fat from the yolk has an emulsifying effect, which limits gluten from forming rigid networks. this makes the dough tender and the cookies chewier)
 - **vanilla extract** (pour until fragrant or measure 2 tsp if you're a stickler)
 - **almond extract** (totally optional. again, pour until fragrant or measure 2 tsp if you're a stickler)
-- **1 tbsp milk** (i use 2%. it's also totally optional but it cuts the sugar a bit)
+- **1 tbsp milk** (i use 2%. it's also totally optional, but it cuts the sugar a bit)

 **BOWL 3: MEDIUM BOWL**
 - **220 g all-purpose flour (or more if needed)** (make sure to sift)
 - **2 tsp cornstarch** (totally optional, but it makes the cookies chewier by mitigating gluten production during the mixing process and acts as a thickening agent that helps with cookie structure)
 - **1 tsp cinnamon** (i like using cinnamon for the essence and a marker to indicate that the dry ingredients have been well mixed)
 - **1 tsp baking *soda***
-- **pinch of salt** (i usually don't add salt if i use salted butter but it's totally up to you if you want to make chocolate chip salt licks)
+- **pinch of salt** (i usually don't add salt if i use salted butter, but it's totally up to you if you want to make chocolate chip salt licks)

 **ADD AT THE END**
-- **80 g chocolate chips** (or chopped chocolate, preferably semi-sweet. measure based on preference)
+- **80 g chocolate chips** (or chopped chocolate, preferably semi-sweet. measure based on preference.

 **STEPS**
 =